skaltman/sfquickstarts-posit/tidymodel-prediction-workflows-inside-snowflake-with-orbital/tidymodel-prediction-workflows-inside-snowflake-with-orbital.md

 ) "q01"
 ```

-This SQL code uses our model to compute a predicted value for each loan in the `LOAN_DATA`
+This SQL query uses our model to compute a predicted value for each loan in the `LOAN_DATA`
 table.
-It creates a table with two columns `ID` and `.PRED`, which are all we need
+It creates a table with two columns, `ID` and `.PRED`, which are all we need
 when creating a table of predictions.
 Later, if someone wants to use our prediction table,
 they can use the `ID` column to join the predictions back to the loan data.